Lunchtime at School

 Even if your child receives free school meals, applying for free school meals (pupil premium) is very important because the amount of money that the school receives from central government depends on the number of children registered as eligible for free school meals.

-In 2015/16, the school will get an additional £1,300 of funding for every child registered as eligible for free school meals.
+The school will get an additional £1,300 of funding for every child registered as eligible for free school meals.
 This is called the 'Pupil Premium'.
 This money can be used for resources such as extra staff, books or school trips.